 Taking care of your health and wellbeing during your studies is important.
-If you are going to be living and studying at St Andrews for six months or more you must take the responsibility to register with a medical practice in order to receive medical care.
+If you are going to be living and studying at St Andrews for three months or more you must take the responsibility to register with a medical practice in order to receive medical care.
 If you are ill or require prescribed medication and are not registered with a medical practice here, you will experience a delay in obtaining an appointment and medication.

 If you are unwell, you may not need a doctor – for there are many additional healthcare services available in St Andrews which are sometimes more appropriate.
 For any queries regarding accessing appropriate healthcare, a good place to start is the Student Health Hub (email@example.com) which is staffed by trained members of Student Services.
 Although the NHS is an independently run service and the university is unable to have any control or influence over clinical decisions, the University wants to do all that it can to help students access the appropriate service.